The Bible and humor: Scholarly assessment

 Finding humor in the Bible, for those who hold reverence toward the Bible, can be hindered by that seriousness, but it can be difficult for anyone to pick up on, because humor does not translate well from culture to culture or from language to language.
 It is also difficult to recognize humor in written form.
-The age of the texts makes it difficult to be sure that what we are interpreting as humor was intended as humor by the author.
+The age of the texts makes it difficult to be sure that what readers today are interpreting as humor was intended as humor by the author.
 Finding humor in the Bible requires a broad eclectic definition of humor and some awareness of literary types of humor such as satire, farce, parody, irony and so on.
 Therefore, the vast majority of Bible interpreters over the last 1,500 years have not only not detected humor in the Bible, they have often discounted or even disdained the possibility of humor in the Bible.

 Professor Yehuda T. Radday notes that some scholars have flat out denied that humor in the Bible exists.
 He references a 1984 conference in Israel on the subject of Jewish humor, where no attention was given to humor in the Bible.
 Radday goes on to say "it is a widespread misconception that the Bible is lacking in humor."

 Scholars like Steven C. Walker, a professor of literature, and Howard R. Macy, a professor of religion, claim humor is prevalent in the Bible.
 Macy says that "if we think that humor in the Bible mostly looks like stand-up comedy or telling jokes, we won't see much of that."
 Anthony J. Perotta, priest and professor at Fuller Seminary, argues that: